• Skip to primary navigation

 Market Enduring for Traditional Rugs

 The RB Burnham Trading Post exists in two worlds.
 There’s its home in Sanders on the Navajo reservation.
 Then there’s the outside world, the one that passes through in a trickle of tourists, the one that five generations of Burnhams have greeted, and more recently, traveled out to meet.
-The … [Read more...] about Market Enduring for Traditional Rugs
+The trading post started in Dinnebito, but moved to Sanders in the early 1970s.
+Later, the reservation expanded around the trading post so today, it is surrounded by reservation land.
+The day-to-day … [Read more...] about Market Enduring for Traditional Rugs

 Filed Under: Business, Tourism, Winslow Tagged With: auction, burnham trading post, coconino center, home, museum of northern arizona, percent, rug auctions, tight economic times, Trading, work